jiazhihao/TASO/README.md

   <img src="https://github.com/jiazhihao/TASO/blob/master/figures/inference.png">
 </div>

-### Build DNN Architectures from Scratch
+### Optimizing DNN Models using the Python Interface

+TASO can also be used to optimize arbitrary DNN models using the Python interface.
 The following code snippet shows how to build the left-most DNN graph depicted in the figure.
 TASO automatically performs a series of non-trivial transformations, and eventually discovers the right-most DNN graph, which is 1.3x faster on a V100 GPU.
-More example DNN architectures are available in the `examples` folder.
+More DNN examples are available in the `examples` folder.

 <div align="center">
   <img src="https://github.com/jiazhihao/TASO/blob/master/figures/graph_subst.png">